somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Category theory: Functors between different categories.
 * Cohomology theories: why is d^2 =0, only three states at a time.
 * Language of Time: Past, Present and Future

+### Empty Language

+Knowledge with a captial K that was referred to in the beginning may be seen as the empty Language- a Language with no form or structure.
+It cannot be visualized or represented in any Language.
+One may get arbitrarily close to it through Integration.